 Control nassella tussock to minimise adverse effects on production values.

 Every year Environment Canterbury, together with the farming community and AgResearch, monitors known nassella properties to check whether implementing the rules in the Regional Pest Management Plan is effective in reducing nassella tussock in the region.

 Nassella tussock is extremely adaptable and grows in a wide range of habitats, displacing other desirable plant species.
 It has relatively low establishment rates in Canterbury given the suitability of our climate here, so ongoing control programmes are essential.

 What's being done?

 We have an extensive compliance and search programme in place, and undertake monitoring to ensure the success of these programmes.

-Our current monitoring information is shown on the graph.
+The below graph shows our current monitoring information.
 Nassella tussock has remained static over the years at around 14 plants per hectare.